 2. Students must adhere to each faculty member’s policies regarding attendance and make-up work.

 3. Faculty members who require attendance at activities or events that may conflict with a student’s otherwise regularly scheduled classes are expected to be reasonable in setting these requirements.
 If a faculty member will require student attendance at an activity or event outside of the regularly scheduled class period, the affected students must be provided with written notice at least 10 university class days in advance of the event during the fall or spring semester and by the third day of the course for any summer term class.
 The faculty member must provide each student with a notice that can be given to the faculty member who instructs another course affected by the required attendance of the student.
 It is then the student’s obligation to notify the other faculty member.
 In the case of extracurricular activities, a semester-long schedule should be prepared and distributed to the participating students at the beginning of the semester.
-It is the student’s obligation to provide the schedule to his/her other faculty members.
-A student may not be penalized for missing a course activity which is outside of their regularly scheduled class time and conflicts with his/her other scheduled courses.
+It is the student’s obligation to provide the schedule to their other faculty members.
+A student may not be penalized for missing a course activity which is outside of their regularly scheduled class time and conflicts with their other scheduled courses.
 If a faculty member has course activities which require attendance outside of scheduled class time, that faculty member must either provide the student an opportunity to make up the missed activity or event, or have in place a make-up policy that does not unjustly penalize a student for the missed activity or event.

 Occasionally, students will have reasonable cause to miss class.
 In order for both faculty members and students to plan effectively for these absences, the following procedures have been developed.
 Faculty members are encouraged to take into account the reason for an absence and make appropriate accommodations.
 Students are still responsible for demonstrating achievement of course learning goals, even when absences are necessary or reasonable.
 In situations with many absences, it may be most appropriate for the student to withdraw and retake the course in a future semester.